About the Bill

 The Environment, Climate Change and Land Reform Committee is a secondary committee and will focus on the environmental policy aspects of the Bill.

 The Committee issued its call for views on 25 June 2020.
-The closing date for submissions is 31 July 2020.
+The closing date for submissions was 31 July 2020.